vtog/labGuides/source/ocp/agent-based-installer-notes.rst

       sshKey: |
         ssh-rsa AAAAB3NzaC1yc2EAAAADAQA...

+#.
+Create agent-config.yaml and save in ~/workdir

-#. agent-config.yaml (repeat "hostname" block for each host).
+   .. important:: Repeat "-hostname" block for each host of your config.

    .. code-block:: yaml
       :emphasize-lines: 3, 4, 6, 9, 11, 12, 15, 19, 23, 31, 35, 36